jcontini/facebook-friends-map/README.md

 - `-- index` Sign in, create friends list index only
 - `-- download` Download profile for each friend in index
 - `-- parse` Extract profiles HTML into profiles.json
-- `--geocode` Geocode addresses to coordinates
-- `--map` Make the map!
+- `-- map` Geocode addresses & make the map!

 ## How it works
 This tool will only extract the data that your friends have already explicitly made it available to you.
 If the amount or content of the data freaks you (like it did to me!), then it's a good reminder for us all to check our profiles/privacy settings to make sure that we only share what we want others to be able to see.

 It works like this:
-1. Open your friends list page (on m.facebook.com), save it (index.html) create a list of all of your friends as `index.json`
+1. Open your friends list page (on m.facebook.com) and save to `db/friend_list.html`
-2. Download each of your friends profiles (on mbasic.facebook.com) and parse/organize all data as `profiles.json`
+2. Download your friend's profiles (on mbasic.facebook.com) to `db/profiles/`
-3. Look for the 'Current City' and 'Address' fields on each profile and save them to `friend_locations.json`.
+3. Parse profiles for 'Current City' or 'Address' and add to location list.
-4. Geocode each unique location and add Latitude/Longitude to `points.geojson`.
-It uses the Mapbox Geocoding API to do this, so you need a Mapbox API key.
-Be sure to either use pipenv environments with a `.env` file, or open `make.py` to manually put in your Mapbox API key.
+4. Find the lat/long for each location (using Mapbox API) and save to  `db/points.geojson`.
-5. Creates `friends-map.html`, using `template-map.html` as the base and your Mapbox API key to render the map.
-The result is a moveable, searchable map of your friends all over the world!
-All the data is included in the html file, so you can open it on your computer without a server.
+5. Creates `friends-map.html`, a self-contained, moveable, searchable map of your friends all over the world!